Couple discusses genetic disorders and infertility | RSCNJ | Eatontown, NJ

 If either the father’s sperm or the mother’s egg harbors a gene mutation, a resulting embryo might carry a genetic disorder.

-Single-gene diseases are usually inherited in one of several patterns depending on the location of the gene (for example, chromosomes 1-22 or X and Y) and whether one or two normal copies of the gene are needed for normal protein activity.
-There are five ways single-gene diseases are inherited:
+Single-gene disorders are usually inherited in one of several patterns depending on the location of the gene (for example, chromosomes 1-22 or X and Y) and whether one or two normal copies of the gene are needed for normal protein activity.
+Lack of adequate protein causes gene mutations that alter cell functioning.

 Autosomal dominant diseases occur when someone carrying one mutated copy of a gene in each cell is affected by the disease.
 Each affected person usually has one affected parent.
 These tend to occur in every generation of an affected family.